AkashGutha/AkashGutha.github.io/_posts/2016-7-23-Predicting-Osteoporosis-using-Machine-learning.md

 Premature care has shown positive effects.
 So, this research's the aim is to collect data from existing pateinets and use it to predict the probability that a person might develop Osteoporosis.

 __How do we collect the data?__
 There are many ways we can get meaningful data regarding Osteporosis.
 Many of them are invasive or require heavy equipment.
-But for this experiemnt, i tamed up with a friend of mine.
+But for this experiemnt, i teamed up with a friend of mine.
 We gather frequency of vibration from the [Tibial bones](https://en.wikipedia.org/wiki/Tibia) using impulses from a medical hammer and an accelerometer.

 Link to the project: [Predicting Osteoporosis](https://github.com/AkashGutha/Predicting-Osteporosis.git)